Detention Settings Materials for Lawyers

-The Association's position statement outlines what constitutes adequate medical care for inmates in prisons and jails.
+The American Diabetes Association's (ADA’s) position statement (PDF, updated October 2021)1 on diabetes management in detention facilities outlines what constitutes adequate medical care for inmates in prisons and jails.

 Rosen v.
 City of Philadelphia

-Class action lawsuit concerning the mistreatment of people with diabetes in police custody who became seriously ill when they were denied needed food and medication.
+This class action lawsuit concerned the mistreatment of people with diabetes in police custody who became seriously ill when they were denied needed food and medication.
 The approved settlement agreement sets out model procedures to ensure people with diabetes maintain access to food, medication, and medical personnel while they are in police custody.
 The agreement also established a means to train police personnel about the medical needs of people with diabetes.

 - Settlement Agreement for Injunctive Relief (PDF, March 2003)